frier17/100_pages_fastapi/content/preface/_index.md

 +++

-This book was produced based on lessons learned while designing products for Bi tmast Digital Services Ltd, tutorials for
-Codeskol and Boot camp training, and apps for A17S clients.
+This book was produced based on lessons learned while designing products for Bitmast Digital Services Ltd, tutorials for Codeskol and Boot camp training, and apps for A17S clients.
 This book is intended for developers who have some experience of Python programming and a background in web application development using frameworks such as Django or Flask.
 An effort will be made to teach FastAPI framework fundamentals and demonstrate alternate techniques to completing